Questions and answers on COVID-19: Prevention

 National public health authorities have specific guidelines for those who develop symptoms of COVID-19 (e.g. ‘call the local COVID-19 helpline’).
 Alternatively, local healthcare providers can be contacted for instructions.

 Self-tests (such as rapid antigen tests, if used according to the manufacturer’s instructions) or laboratory-processed tests (such as PCR tests) can be used to test for SARS-CoV-2 to confirm whether the symptoms are indicative of COVID-19.

 3. How can I avoid infecting others?

-Anyone who develops symptoms compatible with COVID-19 should stay home and follow local recommendations for testing, isolation from others and medical care.
+Anyone who develops symptoms compatible with COVID-19 should follow local recommendations for testing, isolation from others and medical care.
 Those with COVID-19 symptoms can also do the following to avoid infecting others:

 - Cough or sneeze into your elbow or into a tissue (if you use a tissue, dispose of it carefully after a single use and wash your hands afterwards)

 - Wear a face mask if you are in close contact with others (e.g. in a home setting) and if you visit closed public spaces or are in contact with vulnerable people, such as the elderly

 - Practice proper hand hygiene and wash your hands regularly